Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Experiments

 \subsection{TRD achieves astonishing generalization on varying image resolutions.}

 Besides standard testing where images are resized to 224$\times$224 on ImageNet, we also perform a stress test on validation set of ImageNet.
-We compare the performance of baseline and models trained with TRD on different testing resolutions.
-Three models trained with TRD that randomly reduce 224$\times$224 images to 112$\times$112 within 50\%, 70\% and 90\% epochs are chosen for comparison.
-Figure~\ref{pic5} shows the relative improvements of our method to baseline.
-TRD performs better than the baseline on all resolutions, and this improvement expands with the widening gap between training resolution and test resolution.
+We compare the performance of ResNet-50, ResNet-101 and ResNet-50 PD (ResNet-50 trained with Procedure D) with and without TRD ($\lambda=112, P=0.5$) on various inference resolutions from 224$\times$224 to 84$\times$84.
+Figure~\ref{fig5} shows the relative improvement of top-1 accuracy with TRD.
+TRD improves the generalization of all models on various resolutions, and this improvement expands with the widening gap between training resolution (224$\times$224) and inference resolution.
 The network trained with fixed resolution only remembers the texture information of its own scale, so its accuracy drops quickly on other scales.
-But TRD can improve model’s generalization on varying image resolutions by capturing more shape representations, so the larger the resolution difference, the higher the relative improvement of TRD.
-Besides, although we train the network with only two resolutions, our method can improve the recognition accuracy for images with all resolutions, which again proves that our method makes the model learn the invariance among different resolutions, \ie, the shape-based representation, instead of simply remembering the texture information of two resolutions.
+But TRD can improve model’s generalization on varying image resolutions by capturing more shape representations, so the higher the resolution difference, the higher the relative improvement of TRD.
+Although we train the network with only two resolutions, our method can improve the recognition accuracy for images with all resolutions, which also proves that our method makes the model learn the invariance among different resolutions, i.e., the shape-based representation, instead of simply remembering the texture information of two resolutions.